If we want to make the internet a safer space for women, we need to start by recognizing the threats they face there for what they actually are.

 At the height of GamerGate, game developer Brianna Wu was advised by the police that she should leave her home after receiving repeated and detailed threats against herself and her family.
 She recently tweeted that she has received 45 serious death threats.

-When Model View Culture founder Shanley Kane criticized the Linux community for their ongoing support of one of their leaders, a man with a long history of abusive and oppressive behaviour, the home addresses of every member of her immediate family were published online.
-Kane herself received thousands of threats of violence, rape and death.
+When Model View Culture founder Shanley Kane criticized the Linux community for their ongoing support of one of their leaders, a man with a long history of abusive and oppressive behavior, the home addresses of every member of her immediate family were published online.
+Kane herself received thousands of threats of violence, rape, and death.

 These examples are only the tiniest slice of the violent harassment women face online.
 These are only the biggest, most egregious cases, the few that manage to make it into the news.
 The reality is that threats like these are being volleyed at women on a near-constant basis.
 Sometimes they escalate to the point that law enforcement becomes involved; other times the outcome of these attacks is women stepping back, shutting down social media accounts, and retreating from online discourse.
 But whether the result is a woman being forced to leave her house or a woman locking her twitter account, the intent is always the same: to silence women.
 Not just one woman, but all women.